U.S. Railroad Retirement Board

 Taxes on railroad employers under an experience-rating system finance the railroad unemployment-sickness benefits program.
 The RRB calculates each employer's payroll tax rate annually on the basis of benefit payments to the railroad's employees.

-benefits based on total disability for at least 24 months or who suffer from
+based on total disability for at least 24 months or who suffer

 Eligible railroad retirement annuitants and social security beneficiaries whose benefits are payable by the RRB are automatically enrolled under both plans, but the annuitant or beneficiary can decline Medicare Part B. Eligible nonretired persons must apply in order to obtain Medicare coverage.
-The RRB automatically enrolled some 31,100 beneficiaries for Medicare during fiscal year 2012.
-As of the end of that fiscal year, over 470,900 persons were enrolled in the Part A plan, and nearly 452,200 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.
+The RRB automatically enrolled nearly 27,200 beneficiaries for Medicare during fiscal year 2015.
+As of the end of that fiscal year, about 465,600 people were enrolled in the Part A plan, and almost 446,300 (96 percent) of them were also enrolled in Part B. Palmetto GBA, a subsidiary of Blue Cross and Blue Shield, processes medical insurance (Part B) claims for railroad retirement Medicare beneficiaries.

 RRB Organization and Functions

 A three-member Board appointed by the President of the United States, with

 the advice and consent of the Senate, leads the RRB.
 The President appoints one

 member upon the recommendation of railroad employers, another upon the